 Upper Marlboro boasts a strong economy supported by a number of professions.
 With an unemployment rate well below the national average, Upper Marlboro is a town of professionals, sales and office workers and managers.

 The town is known as a ‘white-collar town’, with 89.21% of the workforce employed in white-collar jobs, a trend far above the national average.
 They work in mostly in office and administrative support, business and finance, and management occupations.
 Upper Marlboro is home to more people working in computers and math than 95% of the places in the United States.

 The climate in Upper Marlboro is characterized by hot, humid summers, and mild to cold winters.

 While many believe crimes always involve some aspect of physical violence, some crimes that result in the loss of large sums of money involve no physical violence – sometimes these are labeled as ‘white-collar crimes’.
 Non-violent crimes can involve some degree of fraud, which is the intentional use of deceit a trick or some dishonest means to deprive another person of his or her money, property, or legal right.
 These crimes may result in a single individual or business losing large sums of money.

 When the alleged fraud involves the use of interstate means of communication – mail, telephones, fax or the Internet – the federal authorities may become involved.
 If you or a business has been targeted for investigation or prosecution of a fraud offense, you need criminal defense attorneys who not only understand you and your business, but the law as well.

 In Upper Marlboro and neighboring towns in Prince George’s County, the law firm of Lotze Mosley, LLP is a team that understands that it can be difficult to differentiate between a good faith transaction and an intentionally deceitful act.
-We offer a free initial consultation to assess your case.
+Our Upper Marlboro criminal defense lawyers offer an initial consultation to assess your case.

 We are located at: